 The Dodd-Frank Act is a US federal law that was instated to audit the trade of conflict minerals and to protect consumers from the presence of stones on the market that are related to crimes.

 Swedwatch is an independent, non-profit organisation reporting on Swedish business relations in developing countries, focusing on social and environmental concerns.
 They have published reports on gold, diamond and platinum mining.

-Swiss Better Gold Association is a non-profit association that aims to stabilise the market for responsibly mined gold from artisanal small scale mines by creating a market driven mechanism that enables formalised gold mining entities to adopt more socially inclusive and better environmental practices.
-The SBGA enables mine compliance with private voluntary standards & best practice (such as the Fairmined standard, the Fairtrade Standard or the the Responsible Jewellery Council Code of Practices) by facilitating access to capital and providing market access.
+Swiss Better Gold Association is a non-profit association that aims to stabilise the market for responsibly mined gold from artisanal small-scale mines by creating a market driven mechanism that enables formalised gold mining entities to adopt more socially inclusive and better environmental practices.
+The SBGA enables mine compliance with private voluntary standards & best practice (such as the Fairmined standard, the Fairtrade Standard or the Responsible Jewellery Council Code of Practices) by facilitating access to capital and providing market access.

 The Kimberly Process emerged twenty years ago with the aim of eradicating conflict diamonds from the market.
 It was a UN global initiative for the exchange of diamonds

 The Kimberly Process has been criticised as being systematically problematic because it does not address other kinds of violence that occur in the trading of diamonds.
 Essentially, the Kimberly Process is a customs and exchange procedure, which is important because removing stones that have been used to finance violence from the market is a critical step in the movement to a more ethical jewellery industry however, diamonds that are Kimberly Process certified do not certify they are ‘conflict free’ because the certification process does not address other forms of violence related to the diamond trade.
 The many examples of human rights issues that have occurred due to corrupt governments and dictatorships where diamonds are mined around the world, are proof of this.